 Diabetes causes high blood sugar, which can damage blood vessels if not kept under control.
 Having diabetes also makes you more likely to have a silent heart attack—one without any symptoms.
 You’re at risk if your blood sugar level is above 100 mg/dL.

 Lipids are fatty substances in the blood.
 LDL cholesterol and triglycerides (both bad lipids) can build up in artery walls, narrowing the arteries.
 HDL cholesterol (a good lipid) helps clear bad lipids away.
 You’re at risk if you have: HDL cholesterol 50 mg/dL or lower; LDL cholesterol 100 mg/dL or higher; triglycerides of 150 mg/dL or higher.

 High Blood Pressure

 High blood pressure occurs when blood pushes too hard against artery walls as it travels through the arteries.
-This damages the lining of the blood vessels.
+This damages the lining of the blood vessels making them narrow and stiff.
 You’re at risk if your blood pressure is 120/80 or higher.

 Excess weight makes your heart work harder.
 This raises your risk of a heart attack.
 Being overweight also puts you at risk of developing diabetes.
 Excess weight around the waist or stomach increases your risk the most.
-You’re at risk if your BMI (body-mass index) is 25 or higher.
+Being obese puts you at risk for developing heart disease.

 Lack of Exercise